nguyentoan18/Mapless-Navigation-based-on-Deep-Reinforcement-Learning/README.md

 ## Installation
 This repo contains the [trained models](./src/Trained_model) to perform like the result above.
 See the [installation](Install.md) for more information.

-## Some Suggestions for The Next Plan
-- Transform the simulation environment to the real environment
-- Generate desired destination sequence instead of choosing random

 ## Reference
 - Idea:
   - https://arxiv.org/pdf/1703.00420.pdf